Guide to all the best creepy abandoned and haunted places in Wisconsin.

 The Orpheum Theater is home to several ghosts and legends of past performers and staff who refuse to leave the place.

-Pete the Projectionist is probably the most notorious of the lot.
+Pete, the Projectionist, is probably the most notorious of the lot.

 Unfortunately for the more ghoulish among you, Pete seems to be quite a benign ghost.